niels-slotboom/notes/Submanifolds.typ

     mnabla_i dy^j = - tensor(macron(Gamma), +j, -i k) dy^k
   $
   by the @generalResultConnectionActionInComponents[general result].
 Further, the linearity and Leibniz rule that hold for $mnabla$ allow for the extension onto any tensor $T$.
-== Proof: Induced Connection from Levi-Civita Connections The previous section introduced the notion of a connection on the submanifolds of a foliation, induced from a connection on the ambient manifold.
+== Proof: Levi-Civita Property is Inherited
+The previous section introduced the notion of a connection on the submanifolds of a foliation, induced from a connection on the ambient manifold.
 This construction defines a specific connection on each submanifold, but it is not immediately clear which properties of the ambient connection are preserved, or whether the induced connection might acquire new properties absent from the ambient.
 Such questions typically require case-by-case analysis.

 There is, however, an important special case, which we explore in this section.
 Recall that the Levi-Civita is uniquely characterised by two conditions: vanishing torsion and compatibility with the metric.
 We will show that if the ambient connection satisfies these conditions, then the induced connection does as well---in this sense, they are inherited.
 It follows that the connection induced by a Levi-Civita connection is itself Levi-Civita.
 In particular, this yields an alternative to the @projectionConnectionCoeffs[projection of connection coefficients], as the coefficients of the induced connection can now be computed directly from linear combinations of partial derivatives of the induced metric.